trinnylondon/aws-lambda-go-api-proxy/README.md

+# This is now deprecated.
+The upstream supports Chi v2 now.
+Use it instead, https://github.com/awslabs/aws-lambda-go-api-proxy

 > This is forked from the official repo, so we can make fixes quickly.
 >
 > Consider moving back to official repo, once V2 support is available in Chi.